-radio channel Represents an assigned band of frequencies sufficient for radio communication.
-The bandwidth of a radio channel depends upon the type of transmission and its frequency tolerance. radio equipment Any equipment or interconnected system or subsystem of equipment (both transmission and reception) that is used to communicate over a distance by modulating and radiating electromagnetic waves in space without artificial guide.
-This equipment does not include microwave, satellite, or cellular telephone equipment.
+radio channelRepresents an assigned band of frequencies sufficient for radio communication.
+The bandwidth of a radio channel depends upon the type of transmission and its frequency tolerance.

-receive indicator The indicator on the PMC that blinks green when traffic is being received. remote connection Cisco IPICS uses this type of connection to provide SIP-based trunking into the RMS component, which is directly tuned into the multicast channel.
+radio control service The logical element in the Cisco IPICS system that can tune a radio to the desired channel without manual intervention.
+Refers to a serial control entity. radio equipment Any equipment or interconnected system or subsystem of equipment (both transmission and reception) that is used to communicate over a distance by modulating and radiating electromagnetic waves in space without artificial guide.
+This equipment does not include microwave, satellite, or cellular telephone equipment. receive indicator The indicator on the PMC that blinks green when traffic is being received. remote connection Cisco IPICS uses this type of connection to provide SIP-based trunking into the RMS component, which is directly tuned into the multicast channel.
 RF radio frequency.
 Any frequency within the electromagnetic spectrum that is normally associated with radio wave propagation.
 RF generally refers to wireless communications with frequencies below 300 GHz.
+RFC 2833 The Internet Engineering Task Force (IETF) specification that describes how to carry DTMF signaling, other tone signals, and telephony events in RTP packets.
+Using RFC 2833 a packet can be compactly composed to play a series of tones, including DTMF, in a specific sequence that includes specified durations and volume levels.
 RF repeater An analog device that amplifies an input signal regardless of its nature (analog or digital).
 Also, a digital device that amplifies, reshapes, retimes, or performs a combination of any of these functions on a digital input signal for retransmission.
 RMS router media service.
 Component that enables the Cisco IPICS PMC to remotely attach to a VTG.
 It also provides support for remotely attaching (combining) two or more VTGs through its loopback functionality.
 The RMS mixes multicast channels in support of VTGs and it also mixes PMC SIP-based (unicast) connections to a multicast channel or VTG.
-The RMS can be installed as a stand-alone component (RMS router) or as an additional feature that is installed in the LMR gateway. root user ID The Cisco IPICS Linux user that has access to all files in the Cisco IPICS server.
+The RMS can be installed as a stand-alone component (RMS router) or as an additional feature that is installed in the LMR gateway.

+root user ID The Cisco IPICS Linux user that has access to all files in the Cisco IPICS server.
 Strong passwords are enforced and Linux operating system password expiration rules apply to this user ID.
+RTCP Real-time Transport Control Protocol.
+The standard for notifying senders and receivers of important events or transmission statistics.
+The most common forms of RTCP are the sender report and the receiver report.
 RTP Real-Time Transport Procotol.
-Commonly used with IP networks to provide end-to-end network transport functions for applications transmitting real-time data, such as audio, video, or simulation data, over multicast or unicast network services.
+Commonly used with IP networks to provide end-to-end network transport functions for applications that transmit real-time data, such as audio, video, or simulation data, over multicast or unicast network services.